-Action CollisionDetect causes HVR's integration to detect 'collisions', i.e. when a target row has been changed after the change that is being applied was captured.
-Collisions can happen during bi–directional replication; if the same row is changed to different values in databases A and B so quickly that there is no time to replicate the changes to the other database then there is danger that the change to A will be applied to B while the change to B is on its way to A. Collisions can also happen without bi–directional replication; if changes are made first to A and then to B, then the change to B could reach database C before the change from A reaches C. Undetected collisions can lead to inconsistencies; the replicated database will become more different as time passes.
+Action CollisionDetect allows HVR to detect collisions during data replication.
+Collisions can happen during bi-directional replication.
+For example, if the same row is changed to different values in databases A and B so quickly that there is no time to replicate the changes to the other database, then there is a risk that the change to A will be applied to B while the change to B is on its way to A. Collisions can occur in cases other than bi-directional replication.
+For example, if changes are made first to A and then to B, then the change to B can reach database C before the change from A reaches C. Undetected collisions can lead to inconsistencies between the replicated databases.

-The default behavior for CollisionDetect is automatic resolution using a simple rule; the most recent change is kept and the older changes discarded.
-The timestamps used have a granularity of one second; if the changes occur in the same second then one arbitrary location (the one whose name sorts first) will 'win'.
+The default behavior for CollisionDetect is automatic resolution using a simple rule: the most recent change is kept and the older changes are discarded.
+The timestamps used have a one-second granularity; if changes occur in the same second, then one arbitrary location (the one whose name is sorted first) will 'win'.
 Parameters are available to change this automatic resolution rule and to tune performance.

 Manually Purging History Tables

 Command hvrhistorypurge will purge old data from collision handling history tables.
 This is done automatically after integration if CollisionDetect /AutoHistoryPurge is defined.
 The command can be called as follows:The first argument hubdb specifies the connection to the hub database.
 This can be an Oracle, Ingres, SQL Server, DB2 for LUW, DB2 for i, PostgreSQL, or Teradata database depending on its form.
 See further section Calling HVR on the Command Line.
 The following options are allowed:

 Purge all history, not just changes older than receive stamps.